 Measure these, in this order:

-2. Overall depth: front edge to the backmost point (including pillows if they’re part of the standard look).
+- Overall depth: front edge to the backmost point, including pillows if they’re part of the standard setup.

-3. Overall height: floor to top of back.
+- Overall height: floor to the top of the back.

-4. Seat height: floor to the top of the seat cushion (compressed slightly).
+- Seat height: floor to the top of the seat cushion, with the cushion lightly compressed.

-5. Seat depth: front of cushion to back support (where your back actually lands).
+- Seat depth: front of the cushion to the spot where your back actually lands.

-If a product page gives only overall dimensions, treat it as incomplete.
-The comfort-critical numbers are seat height and seat depth, because those determine knee angle, lower-back support, and how “upright” the loveseat feels.
+If a product page gives only overall dimensions, treat that as partial information.
+The comfort-critical numbers are seat height and seat depth, because they shape knee angle, lower-back support, and whether the seat feels upright or loungey.

 How to measure your space (the part people skip)

-• Mark the loveseat’s footprint on the floor using painter’s tape.
+- Mark the loveseat’s footprint on the floor with painter’s tape.

-• Then mark the clearance zone: you typically want enough space to walk past without turning sideways.
+- Then mark the clearance zone: you usually want enough room to walk past without turning sideways.

-• Measure delivery pathways: door width, hallway pinch points, stair turns, elevator depth, and ceiling height on stair landings.
+- Measure the delivery path: door width, hallway pinch points, stair turns, elevator depth, and ceiling height on stair landings.

-If you’re in a small apartment, the most common failure mode is not the living room footprint—it’s the last turn into the room.
+In small apartments, the failure point often isn’t the living room footprint.
+It’s the last turn into the room.

 Loveseat vs Sofa vs Settee vs Couch: Terminology That Affects Shopping Results